lfcj/EssentialFeed/README.md

 #### 34. Storyboard vs. Code: Layout, DI and Composition, Identifying the Constrained Construction DI Anti-pattern, and Optimizing Performance by Reusing Cells

+-   Trade-offs of creating the app layout in storyboards vs. programmatically.
+    Code is the most efficient, reusable and flexible option.
+But storyboards make it easier to create simple layouts.
+    Storyboards are good to start, but do not scale well because they mix too many things (Layout, Navigation, Compsition, etc.).
+They are recommended only for Layout purposes.

+-   Dependency Injection and component composition with storyboards One big downside is that all storyboard views need to be instantiated using the same constructor: `init?(coder: NSCoder)`.
+This makes it impossible to use DI through the constructor.
+It needs to be Property Injection.
+A consequence of this is that the properties cannot be private in order to allow injection.

+    > When you move object instantiation and composition to a centralized place, Dependency Injection becomes much easier, simpler, and safer.
+Additionally, you minimize the shortcomings of DI with Storyboards.

+-   Optimizing UITableView performance by reusing cells Re-used cells can be modified by other controllers when they are already out of screen, causing faulty behaviours.
+This can be tested against in order for the test to fail.
+Once the faulty behaviour is fixed, the test starts passing.
+    The fix can happen setting the cell to `nil` inside `tableView(:didEndDisplaying cell`

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift

 [2]: https://www.essentialdeveloper.com/articles/xctest-swift-setup-teardown-vs-factory-methods